galiacheng/javaee-on-azure-uami-prototype/README.md

 #### UAMI Workflow

-- UAMI workflow of createing new AKS cluster
+- UAMI workflow of creating new AKS cluster

 ![UAMI workflow with new AKS cluster](images/new-aks.png "UAMI workflow with new AKS cluster")